MaxVWDV/glacier-image-velocimetry-app/README.md

 The Glacier Image Velocimetry (GIV) toolbox - Zero to ice flow in 10 minutes:
 [![GIV tutorial 1: Zero to ice flow in 10 minutes](https://img.youtube.com/vi/mu15GX2jy20/0.jpg)](https://youtu.be/mu15GX2jy20 "GIV tutorial 1: Zero to ice flow in 10 minutes")

 Note the mac (apple) version is not currently up to date.
 Send me an email if you need a copy and do not have access to MATLAB.
+The WINDOWS and LINUX versions are fully up to date.